-Unfortunately after 65 years of independence, the healthcare sector has not grown as much as it should have been and Pakistanis are still facing several health issues.
+Unfortunately after more than 70 years of independence, the healthcare sector has not grown as much as it should have been and Pakistanis are still facing several health issues.
 Pakistan spends—an appalling—less than one percent of its GDP on healthcare sector, which is one of the lowest ratios in the world.

 Al-Khidmat also regularly sets up medical camps in rural and semi-rural areas all across Sindh so that people could benefit healthcare facilities at their door steps.
 Many of these temporary health camps are also set in disaster-ridden areas, where immediate medical assistance is required.
 Note that the services of some of the most renowned and brilliant doctors and para-medical staff is made available in these camps.

 Maternal, newborn and child healthcare statistics in Pakistan are some of the poorest in South Asia.
 Despite improvements in 1990s, Pakistan lags many of its neighbors in health and population outcomes.
 To cope up with such situation, Alkhidmat Foundation Pakistan has established Mother & Child Healthcare Centers across Pakistan with the objective to provide natal and postnatal facilities.
 It’s a 24/7 facility for all patients regardless of the race, religion and caste.
 It doesn’t only provide emergency service but also the facility of general wards for all the patients including nursery for the newborns.